Peterborough, Ontario: Public transit

-Public transit in the city of Peterborough is run by Peterborough Transit which runs 9 regular bus routes and 3 colour-coded community bus routes throughout the city.
+Public transit in the city of Peterborough is run by Peterborough Transit which runs nine regular bus routes and three colour-coded community bus routes throughout the city.
 Peterborough Transit's central terminal is located on Simcoe Street in the city's downtown core and includes a customer service desk where passes can be purchased and inquiries can be made during regular business hours.
 In July 2021, Peterborough city council opted to keep the temporary changes made to the bus routes during the COVID-19 pandemic.
 This included a change from a radial-based bus network to a grid-based bus network.

 Other transit agencies provide service to Peterborough and popular destinations in the region, including Trent University.
 GO Transit established a bus service from Peterborough to Oshawa starting September 5, 2009 that provides service to Trent University.
 A rural transit option connecting Curve Lake and Selwyn to Trent University was launched May 3, 2021.

 Rail

 Peterborough is served by Canadian Pacific Railway.
-No passenger services currently exist, but the federal government plans to reinstate a new high-speed rail route between Toronto, Ottawa, Montreal and Quebec City that would stop along the way in Peterborough along existing rail lines not currently used for passenger train travel.
+Via Rail provided train service from Toronto to Havelock via Peterborough from 1978 to 1990.
+In 2025 the federal government announced plans to reinstate passenger rail service between Toronto and Peterborough as part of a new high-speed rail route between Toronto and Quebec City, making stops in Ottawa, Montréal and Trois-Rivières.
+The route is proposed to follow existing rail lines not currently used for passenger train travel.

 Then-MP Dean Del Mastro lobbied for passenger rail to be brought back to the small city, and there has been government funding put aside for a Peterborough–Toronto rail link.

 The Peterborough's disused railway station is historically significant for its association with the early development of the Canadian Pacific Railway and its predecessor the Ontario and Quebec Railway.